-- Write an article or letter for your local newspaper talking about why Michigan needs “good food” – food that’s healthy, green, fair and affordable.
+- Write an article or letter for your local newspaper talking about why Michigan needs “good food systems” – food systems that are accessible, equitable, fair, healthy, diverse, and sustainable.

 - Ask five friends to sign the Michigan Good Food Resolution of Support.

-- Organize an event to celebrate and promote local foods with a community organization (examples: your church, your school, your local boy or girl scout troop, sports events, your neighborhood association) and distribute copies of the 2018 Charter Summary.
+- Organize an event to celebrate and promote local foods with a community organization (examples: your church, your school, your local boy or girl scout troop, sports events, your neighborhood association) and distribute copies of the Charter.
 Contact us for copies.

 Buy, Grow and Eat Good Food